elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 ## Setting CorrelationId

-How you set the correlation ID depend on which integration you are using.
+How you set the correlation ID depends on which integration you are using.
 In some cases, a correlation ID is set automatically while others will require a few lines of code.

 ### ASP.NET Core